Minutes for September 29, 2025History icon Archived Minutes

 None

-On motion by Mr. Otto to close public commentary, seconded by Mr. Weinstein, the motion was approved by a 7-0 voice vote.
+On motion by Mr. Otto to close public commentary, seconded by Mr. Valentino, the motion was approved by a 7-0 voice vote.

 The Superintendent recommends that it be: